 Download Vimeo video using Python

-Let’s ignore quality choosing for now and just download first available one.
+Let’s ignore quality choices for now and just download the first available one.

 # make variable for video config video_config = video_config_json['request']['files']['progressive'] # get video url video_url = video_config['url'] # prepare file name for that video video_name = video_id + '_' + video_config['quality'] + '.mp4' # download video video_response = requests.get(video_url) # open file and write content there video_file = open(video_name, 'wb') video_file.write(video_response.content) video_file.close() # print result print('downloaded: ' + video_name)

 Okay, but what if I need specific quality of the video?
-Let’s make quality selection.
-For example, let’s say we need Vimeo video with height near 480px.
-Usually you can hear “video with 480p quality”.
-Maybe you saw, there is fields width and height.
-So you can just compare videos quality and select required one.
+Let’s make a quality selection.
+For example, let’s say we need Vimeo video with a height near 480px.
+Usually, you can hear “video with 480p quality”.
+Maybe you saw there are fields “width” and “height”.
+So you can just compare videos quality and select the required one.
 However, what if there isn’t required quality?

-Let’s make code for selection video with closest height of our goal.
+Let’s make a code to select video with the closest height to our goal.

 # target video height target_video_height = 480 # video config target_video_config = None # check all video find the closest one for video_config in video_config_json['request']['files']['progressive']: # skip first video if (target_video_config is None): target_video_config = video_config continue # get video height video_height = video_config['height'] # check video height video_height_diff = abs(target_video_height - video_height) target_video_height_diff = abs(target_video_height - target_video_config['height']) # check video height diff if video_height_diff < target_video_height_diff: target_video_config = video_config

-Maybe code looks long, however it pretty simple.
+Maybe the code looks long, but it is pretty simple.
 We are going in the loop for each video config.
-If target video config is None then we just set
+If the target video config is None then we just set

-target_video_config to current video config.
-So first iteration is always the same.
+target_video_config to the current video config.
+So the first iteration is always the same.

-In next loop iteration we calculate difference in pixels between target video height and our results.
-The function abs used for make number always positive.
+In the next loop iteration, we calculate the difference in pixels between the target video height and our results.
+The function abs is used to make numbers always positive.

-If current video diff less than target, current become target.
+If the current video diff is less than the target, it becomes the target.

 After the loop ends we get the closest video height to our target.

-After whole code was ready I made refactoring.
-You could download whole code from my GitHub.
+After the whole code was ready, I refactored it.
+You can download the code from my GitHub.

 As you can see the task is pretty easy, but if you still have questions let me know.

 Also, please, let me know if you see any errors in my code or text.
-English is not my native language, so I could do a lot of typos, mistakes, etc.
+English is not my native language, so I could make many typos, mistakes, etc.

-Don’t forget to write a thankful comment if my post help you to learn something 🙂
+Don’t forget to write a thankful comment if my post helps you to learn something 🙂